The tensor product of p-adic Hilbert spaces: Relation with p -adic Hilbert-Schmidt-class operators

 while $L$ is \emph{norm-orthogonality-preserving} (NO-preserving), if it is linear, and satisfies the condition~\cite{aniello2023trace}:

 An IP-preserving surjective isometry (i.e., an automorphism) of $\Hi$ is a \emph{unitary operator}; adopting the notation already used in~\cite{aniello2023trace}, in the following we will denote the set of all such operators by $\U$.
-(For a complete characterization of unitary operators in a $p$-adic Hilbert space see, in particular, Theorem~$5.13$ in~\cite{aniello2023trace}). \end{remark} Bearing in mind Remarks~\ref{rem.2.17n} and~\ref{rem.4.4}, it is now natural to set the following \begin{definition} Let $A\colon\Hi\dashrightarrow \Hi$ be a conjugate-linear operator in a $p$-adic Hilbert space $\Hi$.
+(For a complete characterization of unitary operators in a $p$-adic Hilbert space see, in particular, Theorem~$5.13$ in~\cite{aniello2023trace}). \end{remark} Bearing in mind Remarks~\ref{rem.2.17n} and~\ref{rem.4.4}, we are now led to set the following \begin{definition} Let $A\colon\Hi\dashrightarrow \Hi$ be a conjugate-linear operator in a $p$-adic Hilbert space $\Hi$.
 We say that \begin{enumerate}[label=\tt{(A\arabic*)}] \item $A$ is an \emph{anti-isometric} operator, if $A$ is all-over and N-preserving --- i.e., if $\No{A\phi}=\No{\phi}$ for every $\phi\in\dom(A)=\Hi$.

 \item $A$ is a \emph{conjugate-linear topological isomorphism}, if $A$ is bounded and admits a (conjugate-linear) bounded inverse.

 \item $A$ is \emph{inner-product-conjugating}, if the condition

 is satisfied for every $\phi,\psi$ in $\dom(A)$. \end{enumerate} \end{definition} \begin{proposition} Let $\Hi$ be a $p$-adic Hilbert space, let $\Phi\equiv\{\phi_m\}_{m\in\N}$ be an orthonormal basis, and let $J_\Phi$ be the associated conjugation operator.
 Then, the following facts hold: \begin{enumerate}[label=(\roman*)] \item For every vector $\chi$ in $\Hi$, we have: